nextsion/sls-gql/README.md

 `$ serverless offline` or `$ sls offline`.

-to list all the options for the plugin run:
+to list all the options for the plugin, run:

 `$ sls offline --help`

-And test it out on `http://localhost:3000/graphql`.
+And test it out at `http://localhost:3000/graphql`.

 ## 🚀 Serverless deploy